Step 1: Get legal advice

 Step 4: Apply to the Local Court to annul (cancel) your enforcement order (if Revenue NSW did not withdraw it)

-If Revenue NSW does not withdraw your enforcement order, you can apply to the Local Court to annul (cancel) it.
-If you are successful, the court can then deal with the infringement.
+If Revenue NSW does not accept your court application, you can apply to the Local Court to annul (cancel) it.
+If you are successful, the court can then deal with the original fine and withdraw the overdue fine.

 You can apply to the Local Court in writing.
 You should include your name, contact details and the details of the fine you want annulled (cancelled).
 There is no form you need to complete to do this.

-You have 28 days to apply to the Local Court for an annulment of the enforcement order if it is not withdrawn by Revenue NSW.
+You have 28 days to apply to the Local Court for an annulment of the overdue fine if it is not successful.

 Step 5: Prepare for your court date